prody/ProDy/doc/tutorials/ensemble_analysis/blast.rst

 ===============================================================================

 This example shows how to perform PCA of a structural dataset obtained by blast searching PDB.
-The protein of interest is cytochrome C (*cyt C*).
-Dataset will contain structures sharing 44% or more sequence identity with human *cyt C*, i.e. its homologs and/or orthologs.
-A :class:`.PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset will be obtained. :class:`.PCA` instance and principal modes (:class:`.Mode`) can be used as input to functions in :mod:`.dynamics` module for further analysis.
+The protein of interest is :wiki:`cytochrome c` (cyt *c*).
+Dataset will contain structures sharing 44% or more sequence identity with human *cyt c*, i.e. its homologs and/or orthologs.

+A :class:`.PCA` instance that stores covariance matrix and principal modes that describe the dominant changes in the dataset will be obtained. :class:`.PCA` instance and principal modes (:class:`.Mode`) can be used as input to functions in :mod:`.dynamics` module for further analysis.

 Input is amino acid sequence of the protein, a reference PDB identifier, and some parameters.

 Setup
 -------------------------------------------------------------------------------